 Stuff You Shouldn’t Stash in a Storage Unit

 While canned goods are usually fine to put in storage, all perishable food, including pet food, is prohibited.
 Not only would stored perishable food smell and spoil, it also attracts bugs and rodents.
 You don’t want those critters in your stuff and neither do the folks in the units near yours.

 Your locked storage unit is very secure, however, keeping cash is storage is just not smart.
 If the cash were to go missing, you have no remedy.
 Even if you’ve insured your stored stuff, the insurance policy won’t reimburse your cash.

 There’s a reason not to store fine artwork in addition to the obvious potential for theft.
 Unless the unit is climate friendly, storage units can experience extreme heat and cold.
 These extreme temperatures could damage your art.

-Anything that can’t be replaced, even if you have the funds, should not be in your storage unit.
+Anything that is irreplaceable, even if you have the funds, should not be in your storage unit.
 Some examples are family heirlooms and valuable jewelry.
 Like art, these items could be also be damaged by extreme temperatures.
 Additionally, you don’t want to find yourself in the same situation as the daughters of Malcolm X. They had to hire a lawyer to retrieve their father’s papers which had been sold in an auction because they were part of the contents of a storage unit that wasn’t current on its rent.

 Items Prohibited for Storage – Chemicals, Hazardous Waste, and Explosives.